 Glomerulonephritis (GN) is a serious kidney disorder that can lead to end-stage renal disease (ESRD), serious morbidity, or death.
 Worldwide, IgA Nephropathy (Berger disease) is the most common cause of GN.
 IgA nephropathy is an autoimmune disease and is one of the most common kidney diseases, other than those caused by diabetes or high blood pressure.

 Glomerulonephritis represents 10-15% of glomerular diseases.
 GN comprises 25-30% of all cases of end-stage renal disease (ESRD).

 What is glomerulonephritis?

-Glomerulonephritis (GN), also known as nephrotic syndrome, are the terms used to refer to several kidney diseases usually affecting both kidneys.
-Many of the diseases are characterised by inflammation either of the glomeruli or of the small blood vessels in the kidneys.
+Glomerulonephritis (GN), also known as nephrotic syndrome, is the term used to refer to several kidney diseases usually affecting both kidneys.
+Many of the diseases are characterized by inflammation either of the glomeruli or of the small blood vessels in the kidneys.
 Making them unfunctional in getting rid of wastes and extra fluid in the body, resulting in kidney failure.

 Types of Glomerulonephritis

-The specific names of the various glomerulonephritidies are
+The specific names of the various glomerulonephritis are

 - Focal and Segmental Glomerulosclerosis